-Having travelled far and wide, I am proud to say that the Gold Coast has some of the best beaches that I have visited in the world.
-Every beach on the Gold Coast is amazing, however, there are a few in particular that I prefer to visit.
-These are the best beaches in Gold Coast, in my opinion.
+The Gold Coast is home to 72 km of pristine coastline, made up of many different beaches.
+Every beach on the Gold Coast is amazing, however, there are a few beaches in particular that I consider to be the best beaches in the Gold Coast.

 Best Beaches in Gold Coast

 Burleigh Heads has quickly become one of the most popular places on the Gold Coast, and for good reason.
 Burleigh is the full package offering perfect beaches, surf breaks, nature walks and endless dining options.
 You could easily spend a full day (or more) in Burleigh.